sukhitashvili/pca_tutorial/README.md

 # PCA Algorithm From Scratch
-### Implemented using only matrix-vector operations
+### PCA implemented using only matrix-vector operations